Jemima Kirke: Activism

 In 2015, Kirke partnered with the Center for Reproductive Rights to create a public service announcement to advance the future of reproductive healthcare.
 In the PSA, Kirke discusses the abortion she received in college where she could not afford the anesthesia in addition to the procedure and went without.

 Personal life

 Kirke resides in Brooklyn, New York and East Hampton (town).
-Kirke has two children from a relationship that began in 2009 and ended in 2017.
-In an interview from 2024, Kirke stated that she has never been married to her domestic partners but instead referred to them as her "husbands" despite not being legally married to them.
+Kirke has two children from her former relationship with lawyer Michael Mosberg that began in 2009 and ended in 2017.
 Kirke began a relationship with Australian musician and singer songwriter Alex Cameron in July 2017.
 Cameron has said that his 2019 album Miami Memory is primarily influenced by his relationship with Kirke.
 The couple has since separated.
+In an interview from 2024, Kirke stated that she has never been married to her former partners but instead referred to them as her "husbands" despite not being legally married to them.

 Kirke is close friends with Lena Dunham, the creator of Tiny Furniture and Girls.
 They became friends while attending Saint Ann's School in New York City.
-Kirke's brother in law is actor Penn Badgley, through her sister Domino.
+Kirke's brother-in-law is actor Penn Badgley, through her sister Domino.

 Kirke's DJ set for sister Lola's VIP 2023 event in Manhattan.